ianmihura/ianmihura.github.io/_code/2020-06-29-ilegal-maths.md

 ---

-> This article was first published in Spanish in https://filosofiadelfuturo.org/dh/
->
 > A couple of resources and recommendations:
 >
 > One of the richest books available on cryptography: [A Graduate Course in Applied Cryptography, by Dan Boneh and Victor Shoup](http://toc.cryptobook.us/)